 Chants of a Lifetime: Searching for a Heart of Gold Audiobook (2021)

-Recorded by KD on the 10th anniversary of the first publication of his memoir with the same title, the audio version includes an updated introduction and is accompanied by a PDF with photos, sheet music, glossary, and recommended reading.
+Recorded by KD on the 10th anniversary of the first publication of his memoir by the same name, the audio version includes an updated introduction and is accompanied by a PDF with photos, sheet music, glossary, and recommended reading.
 The chants offered with the print/electronic book, especially designed for the listener to develop their own chanting practice, are also included in the audio version.

 Call and Response Podcast (2018 – ongoing)

-Krishna Das and Kirtan Wallah Foundation offer this podcast series with talks taken from the many questions received during KD’s workshops.
-In addition, these recorded sessions also include KD interviewing teachers, colleagues, and friends, covering various topics and including transcriptions for easy reference.
-The episodes are downloadable and available for streaming on various channels.
+Krishna Das and Kirtan Wallah Foundation offer this ongoing podcast series with talks taken from the many questions received during KD’s workshops.
+Additionally, special edition podcasts include KD’s conversations with teachers, colleagues, and friends, and span a wide range of discussion topics.
+All podcasts include a transcription for easy reference, and the episodes are downloadable and available for streaming on various channels.

 Pilgrim Heart Podcast (2014 – ongoing)